 - 4.4.1.
 The inspector will usually send the school the draft report for factual accuracy checks within 10 working days of the inspection.
 If it is anticipated that there will be a delay to this timeline, the inspector will contact the headteacher to alert them to this. - 4.4.2.
-If, during the quality assurance process, it is deemed that the grade to text match is insecure, the inspector will make the appropriate changes to the provisional grades and will inform the school immediately. - 4.4.3.
-The school should respond within 24 hours of receipt of the draft report.
-At this stage, only factually inaccurate amendments will be made, unless the inspection is subject to an appeal or a complaint. - 4.4.4.
-If the inspection is subject to a complaint or an appeal when the draft report is received, or if the school decides at that point that they intend to raise an appeal or a complaint, they should follow the appropriate policy and not accept the draft report. - 4.4.5.
+If, during the quality assurance process, it is deemed that the judgement to text match is insecure, the inspector will make the appropriate changes to the judgements and will inform the school immediately. - 4.4.3.
+Once the quality assurance process is complete, the inspector will send the draft report to the headteacher for a factual accuracy check.
+The school should respond within 24 hours of receipt.
+At this stage, only factually inaccurate amendments will be made, unless the inspection is subject to a complaint. - 4.4.4.
+If the inspection is subject to a complaint when the draft report is received, or if the school decides at that point that they intend to raise a complaint, they should follow the appropriate policy and not accept the draft report. - 4.4.5.
 Once the report has been finalised, it should be published on the school's website.